Motorcyclist on the Road with Sky and Green Fields Behind

 • Engine471cc parallel-twin

-Another brilliant build from the Italian manufacturers, Motto Guzzi V7 family, is here again.
+Another brilliant build from the Italian manufacturers, Motto Guzzi V7 family.
 The V7 III models are an upgrade over the outgoing V7 II series.
 The new Stone comes with all the features that made its predecessor so popular among all classes of riders.

 This sleek ride features a 744cc V-twin engine, a light alloy swingarm, two shock absorbers with an adjustable spring preload, and an ABS braking system.
 The steering head setup rides at 26o with 4.17 inches f trail over a 57-59 inch wheelbase, which ensures the Bike guarantees an eagerness in the corners that is complemented by high stability.

-As an affordable classic built and equipped with modern updates like ABS and TC, the Bike boasts quality components, great fuel capacity, and a unique engine full of Italian character and manufacturing detail.
+As one of the affordable options, this classic bike is built and equipped with modern updates like ABS and TC, boasting quality components, great fuel capacity, and a unique engine full of Italian character and manufacturing detail.

 The vehicle chassis boasts a steel frame that adopts the dismountable double cradle layout with a weight distribution of 46% upfront and 54% at the rear.
 The front part is reinforced with a steering geometry that guarantees the delivery of dynamic cornering and exceptional handling, control, and stability.
 The chassis is completed in the 320-mm stainless steel floating disc with Brembo calipers of four pistons and the master class rear cylinder.